 How we got here: the sRGB color space was developed by Hewlett Packard in the 90s, based on the characteristics of CRT monitors – those giant beige space heaters that sat on desktop PCs.
 HP and Microsoft issued a paper titled “A Standard Default Color Space for the Internet – sRGB.”
 They wanted to avoid ‘color management’ entirely, by making sRGB closely match a CRT, so there’d be need for an ICC profile for the monitor.

-Adobe pushed their own color space, which was larger, and should have won out.
+Adobe pushed their own color space, which was larger, and – like the Dvorak keyboard – should have won out.
 But the web was already off and running, and few people in that gold rush cared about “color gamut”.
 Especially not Microsoft – or their corporate customers, who wanted office workers staring at spreadsheets all day, not beautiful Web sites.
 That’s one reason Apple computers became the standard for artists, designers, and any artsy people in black turtlenecks: Apple supported color management, and the Adobe color space, from the early days.

 Serious photographers didn’t like sRGB, which never had anything to do with the color ranges of film, printers, or digital cameras.
 Many bought Apples.
 But the web became a vast desert of sRGB.

 LCD monitors came along, with color gamuts different than CRTs; if systems using them didn’t have color management (i.e. ICC profiles for the monitors, and calibration) – colors could look ‘off’.
 And so they did, on a lot of systems.

 Roll ahead to today.
 Some high-end monitors support nearly the entire Adobe color space.
 The big name browsers are all color managed.
 But the web is still overwhelmingly sRGB, and if that’s basically the only place your photos are seen, there’s little upside to going outside that color space.